zuozhenggh/learning-library/analytics-library/faw-hcm/diversity-inclusion/diversity-inclusion.md

     ![Michelle Shannon](<../diversity-inclusion/images/michelle-shannon-persona-.png>)

 6. Michelle starts her day reviewing a summary deck of workforce management measures for the organization.
-Select the burger in the Headcount by Gender card and select Diversity Analysis:
+Select the **burger** in the Headcount by Gender card and select **Diversity Analysis**:

     ![Headcount by Gender card](<../diversity-inclusion/images/headcount-by-gender-card.png>)

 7. These KPIs help us see that there is a situation that needs to be fixed in the organization.
-Diversity Analysis link will take you to Workforce Trends tab-Select the tab Global Workforce:
+Diversity Analysis link will take you to **Workforce Trends** tab-Select the **Global Workforce** tab:

     ![Global Workforce](<../diversity-inclusion/images/global-workforce.png>)

 8. Understand that age band diversity tendencies are a key source of unconscious bias most organizations do not realize they are experiencing.
-Select tab New Joiners:
+Select **New Joiners** tab:

     ![New Joiners](<../diversity-inclusion/images/new-joiners.png>)

 9. To go deeper, we can easily add filters to analyse a more specific aspect of the new joiners.
-Select the filter Is Manager-Then select Yes:
+Select the filter **Is Manager**-then select **Yes**:

     ![Filter Is Manager](<../diversity-inclusion/images/filter-is-manager.png>)

-10. Refine the analysis to see only new joiners that we hired as Managers: we clearly see that we still hire more men than women when it comes to positions with responsibilities.
+10. Refine the analysis to see only new joiners that we hired as Managers.
+We clearly see that we still hire more men than women when it comes to positions with responsibilities.
 This is something we can take as an action for future recruitments.
-Select tab-Leavers:
+Select **Leavers** tab:

     ![Leavers tab](<../diversity-inclusion/images/leavers-tab.png>)

 11. By analysing further, we learn from this Sankey diagram more about the reasons why women are leaving the organization and the main reason is because they find better opportunities elsewhere.
-This new analysis gave us an interesting insight : we clearly do not offer the right career opportunities for women and that’s why they are leaving.
-Select Current Situation tab:
+This new analysis gave us an interesting insight: we clearly do not offer the right career opportunities for women and that’s why they are leaving.
+Select **Current Situation** tab:

     ![Current Situation tab](<../diversity-inclusion/images/current-situation-tab.png>)